Thanksgiving and Christmas are coming!

 3. Bring your own food

 I know it can be hard to pass on those chocolate chip cookies at Grandma’s house, but if you’re serious about keeping your health in check through dietary choices, resisting may be necessary!
 Bring along things you enjoy eating so that you feel better about food choices.
 One weakness of mine is crackers.
 These are my favorite GF/Paleo friendly crackers.
 Eating them helps satisfy my cravings!
+I also love using this peanut butter substitute.

 4. Be honest